ym2805/XIM-GSAPP-Fa20/src/types/README.md

 ### Type Description

-This collection of structures explores the ways in which the courtyard building typology can be built and modified.
+This collection of structures explores the ways in which bridging building typology can be built and modified.
 This Grasshopper procedural type helps divide the lots into different groups to create a horizontal and vertical courtyard as well as solid structure, all following user inputs and pre-set procedural rules.

 ### Required inputs